Functional central limit theorems and $P(phi)_{1}$-processes for the classical and relativistic Nelson models: Introduction

-A functional CLT for the classical Nelson model has been first established by Betz and Spohn in \cite{BS}.
-They have shown that under the Gibbs measure obtained from taking the marginal over the particle-generated component of the path measure in the functional integral representation of $H_{\rm N}$, the process scaled by Brownian scaling converges in distribution to Brownian motion having reduced diffusion coefficients.
+A FCLT for the non-relativistic Nelson model has been first established by Betz and Spohn in a different approach \cite{BS}.
+They have shown that under the Gibbs measure obtained from taking the marginal over the particle-generated component of the path measure, the appropriately scaled process converges in distribution to Brownian motion having reduced diffusion coefficients.
 This means that the particle increases its effective mass due to the coupling to the boson field.
-The main observation in this paper is that one can associate a martingale with functionals of the process, whose long time behaviour can be predicted by using the martingale convergence theorem.
-The result for more general Markov processes is originally due to Kipnis and Varadhan \cite[Theorem 1.8]{kv86}, and similar problems are studied also in \cite {bha82,CCG,ledoux11}.
-Whenever in $\hp$ the external potential $V$ is chosen to be sufficiently regular, the operator semigroup $\{ e^{-t\hp} : t \geq 0\}$ can be studied by a Feynman-Kac type representation, i.e., there exists a random process $\proo Z$ on a suitable probability space such that \eq{FK} \left(e^{-t\hp }f\right)(x) = \mathbb{E}^x\left[e^{-\int_0^tV(Z_s) ds}f(Z_t) \right] \en holds for all Borel measurable $f$ on $\BR$, where the expectation is taken with respect to the path measure of $\proo Z$.
-When $\hp $ is a classical Schr\"odinger operator, the process is a $d$-dimensional Brownian motion $\proo B$ and the path measure is Wiener measure $\W$ on the space of continuous paths $C((0,\infty),\BR)$.
-When, however, ${H}_{\rm p}$ is a relativistic Schr\"odinger operator, the process changes to a $d$-dimensional L\'evy process with their corresponding path measures, now on the Skorokhod space $D((0,\infty),\BR)$ of c\`adl\`ag paths (i.e., the paths are discontinuous, but continuous from the left with right limits).
-Whenever the coupling between the particle and field is turned on, the boson field will contribute by an infinite dimensional Ornstein-Uhlenbeck process so that in the path integral representation of the evolution semigroup $\{ e^{-tH_{\rm N}}: t \geq 0\}$ a two-component random process will appear, as it will be explained below.
-Due to the linear coupling between particle and field, one can integrate over the OU-component and the marginal distribution for the particle will contain beside the given external potential also an effective pair-interaction potential resulting from the interaction.

-Assuming that the external potential is chosen in such a way that the bottom of the spectrum $E_{\rm p} = \inf \sigma(\hp)$ is an isolated eigenvalue, i.e., a ground state $\grp$ ($L^2$-normalized eigenfunction corresponding to the bottom of the spectrum) of $\hp$ exists, by standard methods it can be shown that it is unique and has a strictly positive version, which we will choose throughout.
-Using the ground state, we can define the unitary operator
+A main observation in their paper is that one can associate a martingale with functionals \eqref{KV} of the process, whose long time behaviour can be predicted by using a martingale convergence theorem.
+This result is originally due to Kipnis and Varadhan \cite[Theorem 1.8]{kv86} for more general Markov processes, see also the ground-breaking work \cite{Don}, and related problems studied in \cite {bha82,CCG,ledoux11}.
+For the relativistic Nelson model the problem has not been studied so far.
+In our approach we use the $P(\phi)_1$-process to derive FCLT behaviours rather than to construct Gibbs measures obtained after integrating out the quantum field variables.
+Although this involves working with effectively infinite dimensional processes, it is also more robust, and applicable to a range of other quantum field or solid state physics models.